Skip to content

 • Type: Individual (one repo per student) or Group (one repo per team)

-• Weight: what percentage of the final grade this module counts for
+• Weight: what percentage of the final grade this repository counts for

-• Extra credit: marks the whole module as extra credit
+• Extra credit: marks the whole repository as extra credit

 • Drop lowest: automatically drops the N lowest-scoring assignments from the grade